Rodolfoarv/CrazyEights/README.md

     # Run application
     sudo npm start

+    #Web Client
     Once the app is running you can access it from: <http://localhost:3000/>

+    #Text Client
-Or access the text-client using the following command npm run-script client
+    You can access the text-client using the following command npm run-script client

+## TODO

++ Add game logic within the text and web client
++ Modify the player, game schema
++ Join a game

 ## Authors